UPPS 03.02.01 - Reserves, Carry-Forwards, and Over-Expenditures

 A change in fund balance represents the difference between fund additions and deductions.
 A fund balance is the sum of previous changes in fund balance for that fund.
 A fund balance equals the net difference between a fund’s assets and liabilities.

 Not all of a fund balance may be available for budgeting or spending.
 Some part of it may be reserved to offset non-liquid assets such as inventories or accounts receivable or to offset encumbrances.
-Available reserves equals fund balance less reserves for non-liquid assets and encumbrances.
+Available reserves equal fund balances less reserves for non-liquid assets and encumbrances.

-Method of Finance is Texas State’s name for a fund group (that is, a group of funds consisting of accounts) funded by general appropriations, interest, and tuition (both Statutory and Designated).
-Method of Finance does not include accounts that are funded by fees, income generated from sales and services, gifts or grants.
+The primary fund group is Texas State’s name for a fund group (that is, a group of funds consisting of accounts) funded by general appropriations, interest, and tuition (both statutory and designated) that have the same characteristics in regard to treatment for institutional processes.
+The primary fund group does not include accounts that are funded by fees, income generated from sales and services, gifts, or grants.

-Method of Finance includes most state or educational & general (E&G) accounts as well as the Designated Method fund 20000110XX and the Auxiliary Method fund 30204310XX.
+The primary fund group includes many state or educational & general (E&G) funds as well as the Designated Method fund 20000110XX and the Auxiliary Method fund 30204310XX.

 PROCEDURES FOR BUDGET CARRY-FORWARDS AND USE OF AVAILABLE RESERVES

-Certain Method of Finance accounts will carry forward 100% of their operating (non-personnel) budget from one fiscal year to the next automatically.
+Certain primary fund group accounts that are permanently funded will automatically carry forward 100 percent of their operating (non-personnel) budget from one fiscal year to the next.
 Those accounts are standing program accounts and exclude projects, utilities, benefits, and reserves.
 These carry-forwards will be processed on or about October 16, after final balances are obtained from the General Accounting Office.

 The budgets for income-generating and fee-based accounts are not typically carried forward.
 Instead, unexpended revenues collapse to available reserves.
-Fund managers can draw on their available reserves by sending a request to the Office of Budgeting, Financial Planning, and Analysis at email@example.com after October 16, when final balances are obtained from the General Accounting Office.
+Fund managers can draw on their available reserves by sending a request to the Office of Budgeting, Financial Planning, and Analysis at firstname.lastname@example.org on or about October 16, after final balances are obtained from the General Accounting Office.
 The request should specify the amount and the reason.

 Exceptions to policy for carry-forwards and use of available reserves may be approved by the assistant vice president for Budgeting, Financial Planning, and Analysis.